anukeerthireddy25-spec/LLM-Coding-Challenge---Digit-Classification-from-Audio/README.md

 The final application provides a user-friendly interface for real-time digit classification, complete with live audio visualization and prediction confidence plots.

-*(Here you would insert an animated GIF of your final GUI application in action.
-You can use a tool like Giphy Capture or ScreenToGif to record your screen.)*

 ---